HoldenLab/VerciniAnalysisJ/README.md

 - Save ROIs.
 - Use Batch denoise+register+crop.
 Navigate to the directory containing both the video and compressed ROI file.

 The output will be denoised and registered version of the original video (file_denoise_reg.tif), and a directory Indiv_rings containing the cropped ring (file_denoise_reg_ring1.tif).
+The denoise+register+crop operation should take a couple of seconds on a standard computer.

 To test-analyse the kymographs provided, one option is:
 - Open VerciniAnalysisJ ActionBar.